davidycliao/pork-barrel-messeges/README.md

 ## Acknowledge

-- I appreciate the assistance in providing these valuable dataset.
-We also gratefully acknowledge the use of the High Performance Computing Facility (CERES) and its associated support services at [The University of Essex](https://www.essex.ac.uk/student/it-services/high-performance-computing-(hpc)) in the completion of this work.
+- I gratefully acknowledge using Prof. Dr Ching Jyuhn Luor's collection of digitized pork-barrel legislation and the High Performance Computing Facility (CERES) at [The University of Essex](https://www.essex.ac.uk/student/it-services/high-performance-computing-(hpc)).

 - The dissertation project is supported by the 2021 Taiwanese Overseas Pioneers Grants for PhD Candidates from *Ministry of Science and Technology Taiwan* and  *National Applied Research Laboratories*, August 2021 - August 2022.